-For me it was immersing myself in one of the greatest, and sadly forgotten films ever made.
-The irony of the films ignonymous fate after sweeping the Oscars is the same as that of Gandhi the man himself- after capturing an entire generation’s attention fully, being ignored in favour of new ideas that are easier to digest in today’s here and now Twitter world.
+For me it was immersing myself in one of the greatest and sadly forgotten films ever made.
+The irony of the films ignonymous fate after sweeping the Oscars is the same as that of Gandhi the man himself- after capturing an entire generation’s attention fully, being passed up in favour of new ideas that are easier to digest in today’s here and now Twitter world.

-I remember watching the film when it was released along with my extended joint family of about 20 heads at about the same age as my daughter.
-I vividly recall the assassination scene, an event which I recently heard a news anchor refer to as “murder”(as opposed to the appropriate word “assassination”) and how Attenborough used it again at the end to great effect.
-It is the only film we saw as an extended family- it must have been a terribly important film for Indians, partly due to the sheer novelty of it having been made by a foreigner and British man at that.
-Since then we still haven’t been able to make a decent political film, for example a film about India’s most controversial Prime Minister India Gandhi cries out to be made, but that’s another story.
+I remember watching the film when it was released along with my extended joint family of about 20 at about the same age as my daughter.
+I vividly recall the assassination scene,an event which I recently heard a news anchor refer to as “murder”(as opposed the respectful assassination) and how Attenborough used it again at the end to great effect.
+It is the only film we saw as an extended family- it must have been a terribly important film for Indians partly due to the sheer novelty of it having been made by a foreigner and British man at that.
+Since then we still haven’t been able to make a decent political film about India’s most controversial Prime Minister India Gandhi, but that’s another story.

-Thereafter the film became a independence day ritual on Doordarshan and I watched spellbound.
+Thereafter the film became a 15th August ritual on Doordarshan and I watched spellbound.
 This must have continued for 10 years and then I lost touch.
 I acquired a DVD copy many years later but only lent it around to my foreign friends and noted with pride their sense of wonder and awe at the story of India’s independence.

-The making of Gandhi has of course passed into folklore and Attenborough devoted his whole life to mounting this magnificent production, nearly bankrupting himself in the process and selling a stake in the iconic play “Mousetrap” to finance his magnum opus.
-The film enjoyed the wholehearted support of Nehru, during whose time it was conceptualised, and Indira Gandhi who facilitated the actual filming.I cannot imagine a film like this being made in todays fractured political environment without being subjected to umpteen narrow minded hurdles.
-The story of Gandhi is the story of India’s freedom struggle itself, of the choices that our ancestors made as a people, the birth and maturing of a philosophy which continues to inspire world leaders even today.
-Above all Gandhi is the story of an individual who never shied away from his convictions and embraced the mistakes he made along the way.
+The making of Gandhi has of course passed into folklore and Attenborough devoted his whole life to mounting this magnificent production nearly bankrupting himself in the process and selling a stake in the play “Mousetrap” to finance his magnum opus.
+The film enjoyed the wholehearted support of Nehru during whose time it was conceptualized and Indira Gandhi who facilitated the execution.
+The story of Gandhi is the story of India’s freedom struggle, of the choices that our ancestors made as a people, the birth and maturing of a philosophy which continues to inspire world leaders even today but above all Gandhi is the story of an individual who never shied away from his convictions and embraced the mistakes he made along the way.
 The film offers a well-rounded look at this enormous life.
-Gandhi never won the Nobel peace prize but the film won Oscar beating Spielberg’s E.T. in the process, a film Attenborough concedes to be better than his, in terms of it’s pure cinematic power.
+Gandhi never won the Nobel peace prize but the film won Oscar beating Spielberg’s E.T. in the process, a film Attenborough concedes to be better than his in terms of its pure cinematic power.

 #I met Ben Kingsley once at a film festival in Holland where he was being honoured with a Lifetime achievement award.I asked him which part of Gandhi’s life would be see like to be made into a another film, since his life was so rich.He replied, ” Any part, and a few have indeed been done”.This was a very wise response to the question and he turned around and complimented me on asking a very thought provoking question.I cherish that moment!